WeblateOrg/weblate/docs/devel/integration.rst

 :ref:`source-quality-gateway` to avoid introducing errors.

 When the translation files are separate from the code, there are following ways to introduce new strings into Weblate.
-For now, Weblate can intorduce new strings only to monolingual translations (check :ref:`bimono`).
+For now, Weblate can introduce new strings only to monolingual translations (check :ref:`bimono`).

 * Manually, using :guilabel:`Add new translation string` from :guilabel:`Tools`
   menu in the language used as the source for translations.